mochoy/personal-site/src/assets/blog/remote_microsoft_internship/remote_microsoft_internship.md

 Typically, a business admin (BA) reached out to the interns to coordinate the equipment and everything.
 Sometimes, it's the team's BA but I also coordinated with I think by CVP's BA.

-Most interns recieved a similar workstation setup:
+Most interns received a similar workstation setup:
 - Thinkpad or Surface Laptop, iOS devs got Macbooks
-- Keyboad + Mouse
+- Keyboard + Mouse
 - Thinkvision Monitor
 - Dock

 And if you were lucky, you got other goodies like headphones and/or extra monitor(s).

 I personally got a Surface Laptop 3 laptop with I think max specs, a generic Microsoft keyboard + mouse, and a ThinkVision 27" monitor as part of the standard intern workstation package.
-For my org/team, I received a Micorosft Pen, Surface Book 3, Surface Headphones, and a Surface Duo prototype/dev board.
+For my org/team, I received a Microsoft Pen, Surface Book 3, Surface Headphones, and a Surface Duo prototype/dev board.

 ### Surface Jet 3